daveisnt/teamtree/readme.md

 ## Install Python
 Downloand and isntall Python from https://www.python.org/downloads/
+Select "Custom Install"
+Uncheck the boxes for "Documentation", "Tcl/tk", "Py launcher"
+Check the boxes for "Install for all users", "Precompile standard library"
+Change the install location to `c:\python`

+## Add Python path to Windows
+Click Start and type "Edit the system environment variables" <enter>
+In System Properties, click "Environment Variables" near the bottom.
+In System Variables, scroll unti you find "Path".
+Highlight it then click "Edit"
+In Edit Environment Variable, click "New".
+Add "c:\python" as the new path variable.
+Click "OK", "OK"
+Confirm that python is installed correctly by typing `python --version` at the command prompt.

 ## Install Pandas, Django, Git
 Open the windows Command prompt as Administrator.
   `pip install pandas`